alipali737/pen-test-docs/Tools/Nmap.md

 Nmap can take targets as IPv4/IPv6/URLs/Fully Qualified Domain Name (FQDN).

 ## Host Discovery
+**Objective:** Determine what hosts are alive on a network that can be further enumerated
 ### Basic Network Scan (Ping Sweeping)
 ```
 nmap -sn [target range]